tpo/block/README.md

     block/input/articles            # your articles
     block/input/bits                # stuff (images etc.) that you can
                                     # refer to from youryour articles
-    block/input/parts               # parts from which the html pages
+    block/input/templates           # templates from which the html pages
                                     # and the atom feed will be
                                     # assembled.
 You'll want to edit
                                     # these.